oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 If the requesting service does not have an inbound token that it can use in its request to the TTS, it generates a self-signed JWT and passes that in the request in place of the external authorization token.
 This can be the case when the external authentication does not use an access token or when the requesting service is initiating a scheduled internal request on for itself or on behalf of a user of the system.

-# Txn-Token Lifetime
+# Txn-Token Lifetime {#txn-token-lifetime}
 Txn-Tokens are expected to be short-lived (on the order of minutes or less), and as a result MUST be used only for the expected duration of an external or internal invocation.
 If the token or other credential (e.g. self-signed JWT) presented to the TTS when requesting a Txn-Token has an expiration time, then the TTS MUST NOT issue a Txn-Token if the expiration time has passed.
-The lifetime of the Txn-Token itself MAY exceed the expiration time of the presented token.
-The expectation is that since Txn-Tokens are short lived and are authorizing a specific transaction, extending beyond the lifetime of the presented expiration time is not a security risk.
-If a long-running process such as a batch or offline task is involved, the mechanism used to perform the external or internal invocation still results in a short-lived Txn-Token.
+The lifetime of the Txn-Token itself MAY exceed the expiration time of the presented token, subject to the policy of the transaction token issuer.
+Since Txn-Tokens are short lived and are authorizing a specific transaction, extending beyond the lifetime of the presented expiration time is not a security risk.
+If a long-running process such as a batch or offline task is involved, the mechanism used to perform the external or internal invocation still results in a short-lived Txn-Token (see {{lifetime}}).

 # Benefits of Txn-Tokens
 Txn-Tokens prevent unauthorized or unintended invocations by allowing a workload to independently verify the identity of the user or workload that initiated an external call, as well as any contextual information relevant to processing that call.